TVR Vixen: Variants

 The 1968 S2 was built with the longer (90 inch) wheelbase chassis, introduced on the Tuscan V8 but which TVR had now standardized to address complaints about difficulty of ingress.
 The bonnet was restyled again, with some early cars having a prominent central bulge, and later cars having twin intake ducts at the front corners of the bonnet.
 The tail lamps were updated from the round Cortina Mark I style to the newer wraparound Mark II style.
-Also very significant was the fact that the body was bolted (rather than bonded) to the chassis, meaning that it could be easily removed for repairs.
+Also very significant was that the body was bolted (rather than bonded) to the chassis, meaning that it could be easily removed for repairs.
 The interior was improved, with a leather-skinned steering wheel mounted much lower than before.
 In a further attempt to improve the quality feel, the body was thicker and panel fit was improved.

 In December 1968, TVR announced that two more models, the S.2 Sport and S.2 Super Sports would be available as standard.
 These models came with an uprated engine from Speedwell including fully balanced bottom end, ported cylinder head and two twin choke Weber carburettors with the Sports producing 100 bhp and the Super Sports 115 bhp.
 Both of these models came with seat belts and leather steering wheel as standard with both models designated an S.2.S.